yxhuvud/nested_scheduler/README.md

 The root nursery (that replaces the builtin scheduler at upstart) is instantiated with 4 threads, just as the original.

+Since `nested_scheduler` will create a pool of new threads, it is possible to use it to spawn many threads and use it as a poor mans replacement for asynchronous file IO.
+Doing blocking file IO in the pool while continuing execution in the root pool is totally possible.

 ### Cancelation

 Currently only cooperative cancellation is supported.
 Example: